nhan0504/El-Pollo-Loco/README.md

 | `username`      | `string` | **Required**.
 Username of account. |
 | `password`      | `string` | **Required**.
 Plaintext password. |

 Returns status `401` if the password is invaild, or if the user does not exist.
-Client is provided with a cookie (`name=poll_cookie`).
+Client is provided with a cookie expiring 24 hours after issuing (`name=poll_cookie`).

 #### Log Out of User Account (Authenticated)